couchbase/couchbase-operator/docs/user/operationsGuide.md

 ## Install the Couchbase Operator

-OPTIONAL: If you are using a private registry, make sure to deploy the registrykey secret first.
+OPTIONAL: If you are using a private registry (as is likely the case for the current pre release state of this), make sure to deploy the registry key secret first.
 Create the 'registrykey' secret:

 ```bash
 $ kubectl apply -f example/registrykeysecret.yaml